StefanScott/urweb-queryX1-dyn/README.md

   **`transaction xml`** .

-This could a problem (and it could be causing the compile error), but I'm unsure whether (or how) to change this.
+This could be a problem (and it could actually be the cause of the compile error shown below), but I'm unsure whether (or how) to change this.

 **Compile error - "have xml, need transaction":**